 On the other hand, if one parent alleges that the other parent perpetrated child abuse or neglect, the Division will conduct a full investigation to determine whether or not child abuse or neglect in fact occurred.
 As with all investigations conducted by DCP&P, the Division will code the allegation as either a child protective services, child welfare, or related information case and then respond accordingly.
 There will be interviews of the alleged child victim, an interview of the alleged perpetrator, and possibly an assessment of the child’s medical and educational wellbeing.
 The bottom line is that a comprehensive and intrusive investigation will take place if one parent alleges that the other engaged in child abuse or neglect.

-Bergen County NJ Child Custody Battles Result in Child Abuse Allegations
+Bergen County Child Custody Battles Result in Child Abuse Allegations

 Divorces and custody battles are hard enough – on the children and the parents – and if DCP&P gets thrown into the mix, the case will undoubtedly become more stressful.
 If you have been accused of child abuse or neglect and you are currently in the midst of a divorce or child custody case, you should not go through it alone.
-Fortunately, the DYFS defense lawyers at the Tormey Law Firm can help you through this difficult time by not only explaining the investigation process to you but also by defending you while you are being investigated.
-No matter your situation, if DCP&P is investigating you due to an allegation of child abuse or neglect, contact the knowledgeable DYFS defense lawyers at the Tormey Law Firm today.
+Fortunately, the DYFS defense lawyers at our firm can help you through this difficult time by not only explaining the investigation process to you but also by defending you while you are being investigated.
+No matter your situation, if DCP&P is investigating you due to an allegation of child abuse or neglect, contact the knowledgeable DYFS defense lawyers at our offices today.